 Elliott Ingersoll is professor and chair of Counseling, Adult Learning & Educational Administration.
 He is licensed as a psychologist and a clinical counselor in Ohio.
 He has authored/co-authored 8 books and over 30 articles and book chapters.
 His areas of expertise include psychopharmacology, psychopathology and helping clients with spiritual and religious issues.
 He has also worked with opioid dependence, trauma, and organizational consulting.
 His current research focuses on drug-assisted psychotherapy.
 He believes digital media are mesmerizing the planet's population and that the technologies were sent here by extra-terrestrials bent on using earth as a universal penal colony.
 Most people find it hard to talk to him for more than 10 minutes at a stretch.

 Stacey Diane A. Litam

-Stacey Diane A. Litam, M.A., LPC, NCC is a doctoral candidate in Kent State University’s Counselor Education and Supervision program and adjunct faculty at the Northeast Ohio Medical University.
-Stacey works as a licensed mental health counselor at a Northeast Ohio agency and collaborates with the Human Trafficking Docket with the Cleveland Municipal Court.
-Stacey's client populations include survivors of sex trafficking, persons with addictions, trauma sensitive therapy, and LGBTQ concerns.
-She is a researcher, educator, and social justice advocate for human trafficking awareness, LGBTQ and issues of diversity.
-Stacey facilitates national presentations on topics including human trafficking, creative interventions, and multicultural issues in counseling.
-Ms. Litam’s clinical work was featured in the December 2015 cover story of Counseling Today.
+Stacey Diane A. Litam, Ph.D., LPC, NCC is a Visiting Assistant Professor in the Counseling graduate program at Cleveland State University and adjunct faculty at the Northeast Ohio Medical University.
+Dr. Litam works as a licensed mental health counselor at a Northeast Ohio agency and collaborates with the Human Trafficking Docket at the Cleveland Municipal Court.
+Dr. Litam's clinical specializations include working with survivors of sex trafficking, persons with addictions, providing trauma informed treatment, and helping individuals navigate LGBTQ concerns.
+She is an internationally recognized researcher, educator, and social justice advocate for human trafficking awareness/treatment and topics of diversity.